grafana/grafana/docs/sources/datasources/azuremonitor.md

 - Passing in metric name variable: `AppInsightsGroupBys(requests/count)`
 - Chaining template variables: `AppInsightsGroupBys($metricnames)`

-{{< docs-imagebox img="/img/docs/v60/appinsights-service-variables.png" class="docs-image--no-shadow" caption="Nested Application Insights Template Variables" >}}
+{{< figure src="/static/img/docs/v60/appinsights-service-variables.png" class="docs-image--no-shadow" caption="Nested Application Insights Template Variables" >}}

 ### Application Insights alerting

 Grafana alerting is supported for Application Insights.
 This is not Azure Alerts support.
 For more information about Grafana alerting, refer to [Alerts overview]({{< relref "../alerting/_index.md" >}}).

-{{< docs-imagebox img="/img/docs/v60/azuremonitor-alerting.png" class="docs-image--no-shadow" caption="Azure Monitor Alerting" >}}
+{{< figure src="/static/img/docs/v60/azuremonitor-alerting.png" class="docs-image--no-shadow" caption="Azure Monitor Alerting" >}}

 ## Query the Application Insights Analytics service

 If you change the service type to **Insights Analytics**, then a similar editor to the Log Analytics service is available.
 This service also uses the Kusto language, so the instructions for querying data are identical to [querying the log analytics service]({{< relref "#querying-the-azure-log-analytics-service" >}}), except that you query Application Insights Analytics data instead.

-{{< docs-imagebox img="/img/docs/azuremonitor/insights_analytics_multi-dim.png" class="docs-image--no-shadow" caption="Azure Application Insights Analytics query with multiple dimensions" >}}
+{{< figure src="/static/img/docs/azuremonitor/insights_analytics_multi-dim.png" class="docs-image--no-shadow" caption="Azure Application Insights Analytics query with multiple dimensions" >}}

 ## Configure the data source with provisioning